zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 - Run tests fast: several minutes of simulated time per wall time second.
 - Possibility to connect to external tools which may be able to run much faster or much slower than real time.
-- Fully deterministic, repeatable runs:
+- Deterministic, repeatable runs:
-  There must not be any randomness or indeterminism.
+  There must not be any randomness or indeterminism (unless host peripherals are used).
   The result must **not** be affected by:

   - Debugging or instrumenting the code.